 The Danube Bike Trail is part of EV6.
 I cycled a section of the Trail a few years ago [see this post].
 This time I cycled east and west along the EV6, on either side of Besancon.

 The path to the east and west of the city is joined by a river, foot and bike tunnel underneath Besancon's Vauban fortress.

 When I asked about hiring a bike the Tourist Office suggested two shops in the city but I found a much better one, called Lerelaisvelo [www.lerelaisvelo.fr] right by the bike path [see map].
+The shop was run by what seemed to be a father and daughter team.
+The daughter spoke good English and was friendly and helpful.
 They had an excellent selection of cycles, including electric bikes and tandems.
-I choose an hybrid.
+I chose an hybrid.